People's National Party: Colonial Jamaica

 The expulsion of the 'Four Hs' signalled a parting of ways between the PNP and the Trade Union Congress (TUC), which was aligned to the PNP.
 The National Workers Union (NWU) effectively filled the vacuum left by the TUC.

-The PNP came to office 1955, and held power until just before independence in 1962.
-In the 1955 Jamaican general election, the PNP won for the first time, securing 18 out of 32 seats.
+The PNP came to power in 1955, and held power until just before Jamaican independence in 1962.
+At the 1955 Jamaican general election, the PNP won for the first time, securing 18 out of 32 seats.
 The JLP ended up with 14 seats, and there were no independents.
 The voter turnout with 65.1%.
 As a result, Norman Manley became the new chief minister.

 The 1959 Jamaican general election was held on 28 July 1959, and the number of seats was increased to 45.
 The PNP secured a wider margin of victory, taking 29 seats to the JLP's 16.

 Manley was appointed Jamaica's first premier on 14 August 1959.

 During this period of government, it promoted actively reformist social democratic policies, including opening secondary education to many poorer Jamaicans through state funding of scholarships.

-In the 1961 Federation membership referendum Jamaica voted 54% to leave the West Indies Federation.
+At the 1961 Federation membership referendum, Jamaica voted 54% to leave the West Indies Federation.
 After losing the referendum, Manley took Jamaica to the polls in April 1962, to secure a mandate for the island's independence.
 On 10 April 1962, of the 45 seats up for contention in the 1962 Jamaican general election, the JLP won 26 seats and the PNP 19.
 The voter turnout was 72.9%.

-This resulted in the independence of Jamaica on 6 August 1962, and several other British colonies in the West Indies followed suit in the next decade.
-Bustamante had replaced Manley as premier between April and August, and on independence, he became Jamaica's first prime minister.
+This resulted in the independence of Jamaica on 6 August 1962, and several other British colonies in the West Indies followed suit over the next decade.
+Bustamante had replaced Manley as premier between April and August, and upon independence, he became Jamaica's first prime minister.